 The Disability Act is much broader in scope than the two Acts it replaced and provides for:

-- the creation of a Victorian Disability Services Commissioner who accepts and investigates complaints about disability services and supports: the Disability Services Commissioner provides a complaints mechanism for people with complaints about Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. providers who live in the areas of Victoria in which the NDIS has been rolled-out; note that 2017 amendments to the Disability Act increased the Disability Services Commissioner’s powers; and
+- the creation of a Victorian Disability Services Commissioner who accepts and investigates complaints about disability services and supports: the Disability Services Commissioner provides a complaints mechanism for people with complaints about service providers; note that 2017 amendments to the Disability Act increased the Disability Services Commissioner’s powers; and

 - a Senior Practitioner (Disability) ‘generally responsible for ensuring that the rights of persons who are subject to restrictive interventions and compulsory treatment are protected and that appropriate standards in relation to restrictive interventions and compulsory treatment are complied with’.

-The Disability Act also provides a Found in a statute of delegated legislation.
-For example, a statutory authority or body is aperson or organisation that has special powers given by parliament to do work for the public benefit. basis for the Victorian Disability Advisory Council, which advises the Minister, and it establishes a Disability Services Board.
+The Disability Act also provides a statutory basis for the Victorian Disability Advisory Council, which advises the Minister, and it establishes a Disability Services Board.
 A Disability Services Commissioner and a Senior Practitioner were appointed in 2007.
-Disability services to be funded under the Disability Act and previously funded under the IDPS Act and the Disability Services Act 1991 (Vic) were automatically registered as services under the new Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute..
+Disability services to be funded under the Disability Act and previously funded under the IDPS Act and the Disability Services Act 1991 (Vic) were automatically registered as services under the new legislation.
 Services are now subject to much greater accountability and quality standards than previously.

 Disability advocacy services

-Independent disability advocacy services are extremely important to people who have a disability and who are trying to get their rights.
-They are provided by several independent disability advocacy agencies federally funded by the Australian Government Department of Social Services under the National Disability Advocacy Program and also others that are state-funded.
+Independent disability advocacy services are extre-mely important to people who have a disability and are trying to get their rights.
+These services are provided by several independent disability advocacy agencies that are funded by the Australian Government Department of Social Services under the National Disability Advocacy Program.
+There are other services that are funded by state governments.

-Disability Advocacy Victoria is the peak body representing independent disability advocacy agencies (for further information,
+Disability Advocacy Victoria is the peak body representing independent disability advocacy agencies (see www.disabilityadvocacyvic.org.au).